cx-prog-lang/.github/features/auto_expr.md

 # Automatic Expression

-This feature defers the evaluation of an expression until the non-VLA automatic object's deallocation (i.e., scope exit).
+This feature defers the evaluation of an expression until the same moment when the non-VLA automatic objects are deallocated (i.e., scope exit).

 ## Syntax